Vegan Bulletproof Coffee with MCT Oil

 The key to making a tasty, creamy vegan bulletproof coffee with cacao butter is to:

-Melt the cacao butter before adding in the coffee.
+- Melt the cacao butter before adding it to the coffee.

 If you want to serve this vegan bulletproof coffee as a keto snack, instead of breakfast, it is fine to add some keto vegan ingredients that slightly up the carbs of your drink.
 Some tasty additions are: